Yang Huimin: Career

 After the Chinese Civil War in 1949, Yang followed the Chiang Kai-shek government to Taiwan.
+On Taiwan, Yang spent years not talking about her wartime experience.
 She did not want to be recognized and worked as a physical education teacher in Taipei under the new name Yang Xixian.
 She married the widowed National Taiwan University Professor of Physical Education, Zhu Chongming (朱重明) and had two sons, Zhu Fugui (朱復圭) and Zhu Fuhong (朱復轟).
 The sons were not aware of their mother's war effort when they studied her role in grade school lessons.

 In addition, she has also actively participated in and promoted Scout activities and National Women's League of the Republic of China movement for many years.

 On June 16, 1969, her husband Zhu Chongming retired at the age of 84.
 On March 21, 1971, he died and was buried in Yangmingshan No. 1 Cemetery.

-On October 28, 1977, Yang Huimin was involved in a car accident in Taipei.
+On October 28, 1977, Yang was involved in a car accident in Taipei.
 Although she survived, her left part of her body had paralyzed and she had difficulty eating.

 In February 1980, she was hospitalized for treatment due to stroke.
 Her medical and hospitalization expenses were fully subsidized by the Taipei City Government Department of Social Welfare.

 Yang died of illness on March 9, 1992 at Taipei Veterans General Hospital at age of 78.
 Her funeral was held on April 21, 1992, with President of the Republic of China Lee Teng-hui and other politicians in attendance.
 Actress Brigitte Lin, who portrayed Yang in the 1976 Eight Hundred Heroes, also came to pay tribute.
 The director of the China Youth Corps, the chairperson of the National Women's League of the Republic of China, the representative of National Girl Scouts Association of the Republic of China and a member of the Legislative Yuan covered Yang's coffin with the Taiwanese national flag.

 Yang is buried at the Yangmingshan No. 1 Cemetery in Beitou District, Taipei, Taiwan.